Colocasia: Culinary uses

-In Cyprus
+In the Mediterranean

-In Cyprus, Colocasia has been in use since the time of the Roman Empire.
+In Cyprus, Colocasia has been in use since antiquity.
 Today it is known as kolokasi (Kολοκάσι).
 It is usually cooked with celery and pork or chicken, in a tomato sauce in casserole.
 "Baby" kolokasi is called "poulles": after being fried dry, red wine and coriander seed are added, and then it is served with freshly squeezed lemon.
 Lately, some restaurants have begun serving thin slices of kolokasi deep fried, calling them "kolokasi chips".

-In Greece

 Apart from Cyprus, Colocasia is found in one other Mediterranean island, the Greek island of Ikaria.
-After the island was declared a Blue zone its culinary tradition has acquired some popularity and Colocasia (or kolokasi - Κολοκάσι in Greek) is part of that tradition.
-The plant has been reported to have been a vital source of food during WW II.
+After the island was declared a Blue zone its culinary tradition has acquired some popularity and Colocasia is part of that tradition.
+The plant has been reported to have been a vital source of food during World War II.
 In Ikaria, after it is boiled it is usually eaten as a salad (with raw onions, herbs, olive oil, lemon etc.).

-In the Indian subcontinent
+In Egypt, the tubercles (or kolkas - arabic: قلقاس) are traditionally cut into cubes and cooked in a green soup with celery, chard, garlic and other herbs.
+Commonly served with white vermicelli rice or eaten with pita bread dipped into the soup.
+Prepared mostly during the winter time for warmth and widely prepared on January 19th in Christian households as part of celebrating Coptic epiphany.
+The broth for the soup can be prepared with beef stock and can have some cubes of beef as well.

+In South Asia

 Both roots and leaves are eaten.
-In most of India and Pakistan the root is called arbi.
+In the Hindi-speaking belt of Northern India and in Pakistan, the root is called arbi.
 Common preparations include cooking with curry, frying, and boiling.

 In Mithalanchal (Bihar), the leaf is called airkanchan and is curried.

 In Gujarat, arbi leaves are used to make the dish patra.
 In Eastern part of Uttar Pradesh, arbi, known as arabi ka patta, is used to make the dish sahina.
 Arbi is also a very popular dish among the Hindu community in South Africa, where it is known as patha.
 In Manipur, the leaves are used in the Meitei ethnic cuisine, locally known as utti (pronounce ootti).
 The leaves are called paangkhoklaa by the Meiteis, while the edible corms are known as paan.
 Paan is often cooked with fermented soy beans to make curries.
 It is also used to make eromba, a Meitei side dish.